 November Birthstone Colors

 Topaz comes in a variety of colors, and you can even find colorless topaz.
 The most valued topaz stones have a fiery, saturated red color.
-Imperial topaz also displays red, orange, peach, pink, and champagne colors.
+Imperial Topaz also displays red, orange, peach, pink, and champagne colors.
 Sometimes, an imperial topaz can even have traces of violet hues.
 To be classified as imperial topaz, a gemstone has to contain a reddish pleochroic color.
 No matter how intense their color is, certain imperial topaz gemstones can fade if they are exposed to sunlight for a long period of time.

-Once topaz goes through heat treatment or any other type of enhancement, they can be light green, wine red, pale gray, reddish-orange, or peach.
+Once topaz goes through heat treatment or any other type of enhancement, it can be light green, wine red, pale gray, reddish-orange, or peach.
 When it comes to blue topaz, they occur very rarely in nature.
 That’s why treated blue topaz is extremely affordable and often available.
 If you see a blue topaz with an intense saturation, it’s most likely fake.
 Topaz can also have two colors simultaneously, in which case it’s called a bicolor topaz.

 Citrine, on the other hand, mainly displays earthy colors.
 That includes brownish orange, pale yellow, and reddish-orange.
 Just like topaz, natural, untreated citrine is rare.
 However, most citrine stones sold commercially are a result of amethyst and smoky quartz treatment.